Aug 29, 2023

 1. Choose a mainstream make & model

 Since depreciation is closely tied to how popular a vehicle is, it’s a great idea to consider models that are consistently among the top-selling vehicles in Canada.
 There are other factors to keep in mind, though.
 For example vehicles with longer new vehicle warranty tend to depreciate less in the first three years.
-To help you find a model that typically depreciates slowly, give one of the vehicles on the Canadian Black Book Best Retained Value Awards list.

 2. Pick a popular colour